Karl Dempwolf

-Karl Dempwolf is a contemporary California Plein-Air Painter who is known for his California Landscapes.
-He is a Signature Member of the California Art Club (f.
-1909), and serves in its Advisory Board of Directors.
+Karl Dempwolf (17 December 1939 – 26 February 2026) was a Dutch-American contemporary California Plein-Air painter who was known for his California Landscapes.
+He was a Signature Member of the California Art Club (f.
+1909), and served in its Advisory Board of Directors.

-Youth and Training
+Early life and training

-Karl Dempwolf was born in Delmenhorst, Germany.
-As a child, he spent the war years in Bavaria - a picture-perfect countryside with pristine natural surroundings: sparkling lakes, national parks and nature reserves, mist-enshrouded forests, sun-drenched vineyards, dramatic hills and, of course, the majestic Alps - where he developed his love for nature.
+Karl Dempwolf was born in Delmenhorst, Germany on 17 December 1939.
+As a child, he spent the war years in Bavaria, where he developed his love for nature.

-In 1954, at the age fourteen, he and his family immigrated to the United States aboard the S.S.
+In 1954, at the age of fourteen, he and his family immigrated to the United States aboard the S.S.
 America, at the request of the Lockheed Corporation, where his father was to serve as an aerospace engineer.

 Dempwolf attended Van Nuys High where he played basketball, then continued his education at California State University, Northridge where he studied art and photography, and became the school's very first All-American athlete.

 His training includes the Art Center College of Design (1969) and studies with Hans Burkhardt.
-He also has a master's degree in Fine Arts from the University of Southern California (1974).
+He also had a master's degree in Fine Arts from the University of Southern California (1974).